-The recommended public participation plan seeks to encourage the participation from all concerned and interested persons in the Region, but there is a recognized need to take additional specific steps to engage minority and low-income populations in transportation planning and programming studies.
-The Environmental Justice Task Force is one additional step taken by the Commission.
+The recommended public participation plan seeks to encourage the participation from all concerned and interested persons in the Region, but there is a recognized need to take additional specific steps to engage minority and low-income populations in transportation planning and programming studies, as partly described herein under the public notification and access section.
+The Environmental Justice Task Force discussed in that section is one additional step taken by the Commission.
+Below, additional detail on engaging minority and low-income populations is provided.

 The Commission is committed to complying with both Title VI of the Civil Rights Act of 1964 and Executive Order 12898, concerning Environmental Justice, including as they relate to public involvement in the Commission's transportation planning and programming efforts.
 The Commission routinely maintains demographic data that allows for the identification of the general size and location of low-income and minority populations.
 The Commission has taken steps to increase planning process participation by minority and low-income populations, and to remove any barriers to their involvement.
 The Commission will continue working to improve its techniques, and to seek out and consider the needs of these populations.

 The amount and type of efforts undertaken by the Commission to encourage increased participation by minority and low-income populations will be determined for each individual planning effort, with factors affecting which techniques will be applied, and to what extent.
-These factors include the following:
+These factors include: